moondewio/castor/readme.md

    Christian Gill (gillchristiang@gmail.com)

 COMMANDS:
-     prs       List all open PRs
+     prs      List PRs
-     review    Checkout to a PR's branch to review it involves  List all PRs involving the current user back      Checkout to were you left off token     Save the GitHub API token to use with other commands help, h   Shows a list of commands or help for one command
+     review   Checkout to a PR's branch to review it back     Checkout to were you left off token    Save the GitHub API token to use with other commands help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --token value  GitHub API Token for accessing private repos